AbstractMenus/Docs/advanced/generation.rst

 #.
 Specify the catalog of objects.
 It can contain additional parameters for filtering objects, etc.
 #.
 Create a matrix of cells, into which items from the catalog will be placed according to the template.
 The matrix should have as many rows as the menu itself.
 #.
 Specify item templates.
-It is in these items that the necessary placeholders from the catalog are indicated.
+It is these items that the necessary placeholders from the catalog are indicated.
 #.
 The generated menu might have several pages.
 Special actions can be used to navigate between them.

 All catalogs are listed in the end of this page.
 Here we will show you how to create a simple generated menu.
-We will use the ``PLAYERS`` catalog, that generates a list of all players on the server.
+For example we will use the ``PLAYERS`` catalog, that generates a list of all players on the server.

 ::